 This programme draws together teaching from a wide range of disciplines, investigating the application of computational technologies to the arts, humanities and cultural heritage.
 We study the impact of these techniques on cultural heritage, museums, libraries, archives and digital culture while developing skills that employers and students tell us are needed.

-This MA/MSc is a truly interdisciplinary programme, and students can capitalise on UCL's world-leading strengths in information studies, computer science, the arts and humanities, and social and historical studies.
+This MA/MSc is a truly interdisciplinary programme, that offers students opportunities to capitalise on UCL's world-leading strengths in information studies, computer science, the arts and humanities, and social and historical studies.

-Students benefit from research teaching delivered by leading scholars and the excellent range of facilities available, including the UCL Library Special Collections, UCL Museums and Collections, and the UCLDH Digitisation Suite.
+Students benefit from research-led teaching delivered by leading scholars and the excellent range of facilities available including UCL Library Special Collections, UCL Museums and Collections, and the UCLDH Digitisation Suite.
 Teaching by academic staff is supplemented by guest lectures given by experienced practitioners and expert industry professionals.

-Students take advantage of our collaboration with many internationally important cultural heritage institutions including the British Museum and the British Library.
-Students undertake a work placement, where they have the opportunity to make professional contacts and gain invaluable experience, putting what they have learnt into practice.
-Past placement hosts have included the British Museum; British Library; Marx Memorial Library; Islington Museum; the Postal Museum; Ken Saro-Wiwa Foundation; Ubiquity Press; SOAS, University of London; UCL Grant Museum; and The Warburg Institute.
+Students take advantage of our collaborations with many internationally important cultural heritage institutions including the British Museum and the British Library.
+Students undertake work experience where they have the opportunity to make professional contacts and gain invaluable experience, putting what they have learnt into practice.
+Past placement hosts have included the British Museum; British Library; Marx Memorial Library; Islington Museum; the Postal Museum; Ken Saro-Wiwa Foundation; Horniman Museum; Ubiquity Press; SOAS, University of London; UCL Grant Museum; and The Warburg Institute.